mlswg/mls-architecture/draft-ietf-mls-architecture.md

 As an example, there could be an "ordering server" Delivery Service that broadcasts all messages received to all users and ensures that all clients see messages in the same order.
-This would allow clients to only apply the first valid Commit for an epoch and ignore subsequent ones.
-Clients that send a Commit would then wait to apply it until it is broadcast back to them by the Delivery Service, assuming they do not receive another Commit first.
+This would allow clients to only apply the first valid Commit for an epoch and ignore subsequent Commits.
+Clients that send a Commit would then wait to apply it until it is broadcast back to them by the Delivery Service, assuming that they do not receive another Commit first.

 Alternatively, the Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
-There is some risk associated with filtering, which is discussed further in {{invalid-commits}}.
+There is some risk associated with filtering; this is discussed further in {{invalid-commits}}.

 ### Eventually Consistent